codingman-aiwass/privacy_compliance/README.md

 - Install the tesseract and config its language package.

 - If you want to run with config file, run`python3 run.py -c config.ini`, else run `python3 run.py
+- If you want to ask llm about privacy policy.
+You can go to `Privacy-compliance-detection-2.1/core` and execute `python3 compliance_analysis.py` or `python3 permission_query.py`.

 #### Note